HPSCIL/cuSTNLFFM/README.md

    - For the Linux/Unix version:
    $ ./cuSTNLFFM input.txt

-+ Note: The computational performance of cuESTARFM largely depends on the GPU.
++ Note: The computational performance of cuSTNLFFM largely depends on the GPU.
 The more powerful is the GPU, the better performance.